Sacramento Housing Market in 2020

-Is 2018/2019 looking strong for the Sacramento housing market?
+Is 2019/2020 looking strong for the Sacramento housing market and Northern California?
 Consensus is yes.
-It may be hurtling at top-speed toward peak San Franciscification as one report has it.
+Despite the easing of the market, it may be hurtling at top-speed toward peak San Franciscification as one report has it.

 The US and California economies look good and with President Trump pushing for fair trade agreements, it can only produce more GDP growth, upward wage pressures and further reawakening of the American dream, long since abandoned in the last 11 years.